 - Understand intent is not the same as impact.
 You can still be harmful even when your intent is to help or relate.
 Acknowledge the harm you cause when people bring it up.
 Internalize, apologize, then do better next time.
 We are all learning!

 - Diversify your media!
-Buy books from Black owned bookstores.
-Seek out podcasts, movies, and shows that exemplify BIPOC life.
-Immerse yourself in BIPOC art and music.
+Buy books from queer disabled, and/or BIPOC owned bookstores.
+Seek out podcasts, movies, and shows that exemplify queer, disabled, and/or BIPOC life.
+Immerse yourself in queer, disabled, and/or BIPOC art and music.
 Follow content creators of diverse, marginalized identities.
 And I’m talking about media that isn’t just trauma-focused or restricted to the past.
 It’s important to witness joy in the now within these communities too.

 Disclaimer: If you read *any* of my material and feel I’m misguided and have resources you’d like to share to have me edit my content, PLEASE reach out through the “contact” tab on the main menu.
 Like I said, I am learning everyday, and I am always willing to change for the better.